Disappearance of Michael Dunahee

-Michael Wayne Dunahee (May 12, 1986 – disappeared March 24, 1991) is a Canadian missing child who disappeared from the playground at Blanshard Elementary School in Victoria, British Columbia, on March 24, 1991, and has never been seen since.
+Michael Wayne Dunahee (born May 12, 1986) is a Canadian missing child who disappeared from the playground at Blanshard Elementary School in Victoria, British Columbia, on March 24, 1991, and has never been seen since.
 He was last seen that day around 12:30 pm at the playground as his mother, Crystal Dunahee, was participating in a women's flag football practice where his father was a spectator.
 Although he vanished meters from his parents, no witnesses to his disappearance have ever been identified.

-Michael's disappearance became one of the largest police investigations in Canadian history, and to this day, over 11,000 tips have been received by the police.
+Michael's disappearance became one of the largest police investigations in Canadian history, and over 11,000 tips have been received by the police.
 However, despite a large number of tips and a reward, police still do not have any solid leads in the case.

 Disappearance

 On Sunday, March 24, 1991, Michael Dunahee and his family went to Blanshard Elementary School for his mother Crystal's flag football practice.
 Dunahee was wearing a blue hooded jacket, a Teenage Mutant Ninja Turtles T-shirt, rugby pants and blue sneakers.
 The family arrived at the school around 12:30 pm.
 Upon arrival, Dunahee asked his mother if he could go to the playground, which was near the field where the football practice was taking place.
 Despite having a gut feeling that "something wasn't quite right," Crystal allowed him to walk to the playground by himself, but told him that once he got there he had to "stay there and wait for Daddy to come."
 However, when Dunahee's father came to the playground, the boy was not there.
 Around fifty people began to look for Dunahee, and his parents immediately notified police.